Roseokpe/AW-ES6/README.md

 # AWESOME BOOKS WITH MODULES-ES6

-> In this project, I restructured my Awesome books app code into modules.
+> In this project, I restructured my Awesome book app code into modules.
 The goal is to make it more organized by using modules.
-And also practice the ES6 syntax that I have learnt.

 ## Built With